fusion94/fusion94.org/src/content/blog/2026-01-04-bourbon-rye-wheat.md

 - **Wheated whiskey**: Corn-forward, with wheat replacing rye as the secondary grain

-That single substitution—corn vs rye vs wheat—may sound small, but it fundamentally alters how the whiskey behaves from fermentation through aging and into the glass.
+That single substitution, corn vs rye vs wheat, may sound small, but it fundamentally alters how the whiskey behaves from fermentation through aging and into the glass.